 CIFNAL has entered consortial agreements for electronic products critical to the study of the French language and to conduct research on French scholarship.
 These include Le Grand Robert, CAIRN, and the Electronic Enlightenment.

-In addition, CIFNAL is also undertaking the following projects:
+In addition, CIFNAL has also undertaking the following projects:

 - Bibliothèque Bleue